Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

-Fluctuation, soft tissue crepitus, localized sensibility or hidden wounds in any of these sites should alert the examiner to possible Fournier gangrene.
+Fluctuation, soft tissue crepitus, localized sensibility, or hidden wounds in any site should alert the examiner to possible Fournier gangrene.

-The skin covering the affected region may be normal, erythematous, edematous, cyanotic, tanned, indurated, blistered and / or frankly gangrenous.
+The affected region’s skin may be erythematous, edematous, cyanotic, tanned, indurated, blistered, and gangrenous.
 The appearance of the skin often underestimates the degree of underlying disease.

 There may be a smell of feculence due to infection with anaerobic bacteria.
 Crypt may be present, but its absence does not exclude the presence of Clostridium species or other gas-producing organisms.

 Systemic symptoms (e.g., fever, tachycardia, hypotension ) may be present.